mattermost/docs/source/install/install-ubuntu-1404.rst

   :backlinks: top
   :local:

-.. note:: If you have any issues with these installation instructions, `please see consult our troubleshooting forum. <https://www.mattermost.org/troubleshoot/>`_
+.. attention:: If you have any issues with these installation instructions, `please see consult our troubleshooting forum. <https://www.mattermost.org/troubleshoot/>`_ To submit and improvement or correction, use the "Edit" button at the top of this page.

 .. include:: install-ubuntu-1404-server.rst
 .. include:: install-ubuntu-1404-mysql.rst